QEDan/QEDan.github.io/modeling_collaboration.md

 * Collaborators can see what capabilities are available in the code base by looking at the code and merge history
 * It is easy to develop a principaled search through modeling decisions to achieve the best generalization performance
 * Research can be reproduced by running the final modeling optimization script
+* Data science modeling can be more easily scaled to larger, distributed teams